litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes
 ### 0.1.13
 - [Bug Fix] Fixed a crash which occurred if you have no ingress definitions defined with secrets at startup and have not defined a default secret.
+- [Bug Fix] Fixed a helm packaging issue which resulted in the wrong version being pulled at the remote.

 ### 0.1.12
 - [Bug Fix] Fix a bug introduced in 0.1.11 where HTTPS would still be tried to be supported an HTTP only ingress.